AI, Engineering Biology and Beyond 202615-16 January 2026, Bristol, UK |

 Version | v2.0.0 |

 We're living through a revolution with AI and Engineering Biology colliding to unlock capabilities that seemed impossible just years ago.
-From designing new to nature proteins with AI, to reprogramming living cells and accelerating scientific discovery at breathtaking speed.
+From designing new to nature proteins, to reprogramming living cells and accelerating scientific discovery at breathtaking speed.
 This isn't incremental progress.
 This is a transformation.

 Join us in Bristol for two days where pioneers, researchers, and innovators at the intersection of these fields will share their latest breakthroughs, challenge boundaries, and discuss what comes next.
 The future is being built now --- become part of it!

-Places are limited, so be sure to register early (deadline 19th December 2025).
-Registration will open soon!
+Places are limited, so be sure to register early (deadline 19th December 2025)!

 (£30 early career researchers, £70 established academics and industry)